What do you think of the tone of Vonnegut’s letter to his family? Is it different than you imagined a letter like that would be? Why or why not?

 What do you think Mary O'Hare might say to Roland Weary--who is still a child but a bully boy who grandstands in his heroic fantasy?

 Note: Roland Weary shares his first name with the protagonist of The Song of Roland, the oldest French heroic epic about a crusader.
 Nephew of Charlemagne, Roland leads the French forces against the Spanish Muslims and dies from the wounds he sustained when he burst his temples by blowing his olifant-horn too hard.

 A female colleague of the author munches on a bar of Three Musketeers Candy Bar in Chapter 1, and Weary fancies himself as a Musketeer.
 Why do you think the author repeats this allusion to the Three Musketeers?
-In what ways is this ideology similar to the glorification of crusaders and Arthurian knights?
+In what ways is this reference related to the glorification of crusaders and Arthurian knights?

 "Facing It" (1986, Yusef Komunyakaa)